Colleen LaRose: Conversion to Islam

 On July 1, LaRose allegedly posted an online solicitation for funds to support terrorism.
 The FBI contacted her and interviewed her on July 17, 2009, and she denied soliciting funds for terrorism, or using the online screen name of "JihadJane."
 Fearing the FBI might know more she immediately booked a flight to Europe.

 On August 23, 2009, LaRose stole Gorman's passport and flew to Western Europe.
 Prosecutors say the purpose of the trip was "to live and train with jihadists, and to find and kill" Vilks.
 She joined an online community hosted by Vilks on September 8.
 On September 30, she allegedly told an online co-conspirator that it would be "an honor & great pleasure to die or kill" for him, and promising that "only death will stop me here that I am so close to the target!"
 To a close friend she confessed, "When our brothers defend our faith [and] their homes, they are terrorist.
 Fine, then I am a terrorist and proud of this."

 During her time in Europe, she reportedly traveled in London, the Netherlands, and, for approximately two weeks, in Ireland.
-In Europe, she would finally meet Muslims in person; extremists who were devout and committed to the cause.
-They taught her to pray and she was fully accepted as a Muslim.
-She began to become disillusioned with the lack of organization; family illness back in America led her to "pause" and return home.
+In Europe, she first met Muslims in person; they were extremists who were devout and committed to the cause.
+They taught her to pray, and she was fully accepted as a Muslim.
+She had begun to become disillusioned when family illness back in America led her to "pause" and return home.